DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 files
 ```

-Remember, that the file we have downloaded is a single ASDF file, **not** the whole dataset.
+Remember that the file we have downloaded is a single ASDF file, **not** the whole dataset.
 We can use this file to construct the `Dataset`:

 ```{code-cell} ipython